ashokreddy1613/Interview/AWS.md

 Update the domain's nameservers in godaddy
 Create DNS Records in Route 53

-“To configure a GoDaddy (or third-party) domain with Route 53, I first create a public hosted zone in Route 53, copy the AWS name servers, and update them in GoDaddy’s DNS settings.
-Then I create the required A, CNAME, or Alias records in Route 53 to point traffic to my AWS resources like ALB, EC2, or S3 static websites.”
+"To configure a GoDaddy (or third-party) domain with Route 53, I first create a public hosted zone in Route 53, copy the AWS name servers, and update them in GoDaddy's DNS settings.
+Then I create the required A, CNAME, or Alias records in Route 53 to point traffic to my AWS resources like ALB, EC2, or S3 static websites."

 56. What is the difference between AWS Config and AWS CloudTrail?
 AWS CloudTrail logs every API call made in your account — including who made it, when, and from where.
-AWS Config continuously records the configuration state of resources and shows how they’ve changed over time.
+AWS Config continuously records the configuration state of resources and shows how they've changed over time.
 I use CloudTrail for auditing and security investigations, and AWS Config for compliance monitoring, drift detection, and historical resource tracking.

 🔍 AWS Config Example Use Cases
     Track if an S3 bucket had public access enabled